Charge diffusion and modulation transfer function in a Nancy Grace Roman Space Telescope detector: MTF Measurement

 \subsection{Measurement}

-The measurement of the MTF is performed using a fit of the autocorrelation of the apertures to the power spectrum of the data.
+The measurement of the MTF is performed by fitting the autocorrelation of the aperture to the power spectrum of the data.
 The autocorrelation measures how the features of the aperture will align at different offsets, describing the spatial frequency response of the system.
 We fit a model with a template of triangles, utilizing an estimation of the fringe locations, to the spatial frequencies and the height of the peaks from the power spectrum.
 We measured the amplitudes that correspond to the fit spatial frequency and compared them to obtain a value of the MTF$^2$. \textsc{solid-waffle} is a repository designed for the analysis and characterization of HxRG detectors at basic and advanced levels \citep{Hirata2019}, measuring features such as the brighter-fatter effect and nonlinearities.
 The \textsc{solid-waffle} characterization pipeline established the method to measure the MTF$^2$ and was originally tested with speckle data in the 1550 nm wavelength.
 This analysis makes use of these existing tools, performing the same measurements in more wavelengths and developing additional measurement methods as discussed further in this section.

 Using the established method, we produced a measurement of the MTF$^2$ across a $512\times512$ pixel region of the array.
 The array was split into 64 regions, producing an $8\times8$ grid for each aperture.
 In each region the MTF$^2$ was measured and we used the central value of the array for analysis.
 A visualization of the data in the 850 nm wavelength is presented in Fig. \ref{fig:datavis}.
+The majority of regions appear uniform with the exception of the MTF$^2$ in AP1 and 2, and the spatial frequency in AP10---12.
+The structure seen in AP1 and 2 is likely a result of fitting to very thin slits (hence thin triangles), which correspond to long-range correlations in real space (going out to $\lambda z_0/Pw \approx 200$ pixels).
+This makes the fit much more sensitive to unmodeled large-scale effects such as the flat field and channel-to-channel variations.
+The spatial frequency structure in AP10---12 is a result of the low MTF$^2$ and hence signal-to-noise ratio at high $u$; in an individual $512\times 512$ region, a free fit is easily confused by noise features.
+The features in the MTF$^2$ in AP1 and 2 exist in all wavelengths, but only 850 nm and 980 nm contain the nonuniform structure in spatial frequency in AP10---12, likely because they probe the largest spatial frequencies.

 We measured the MTF$^2$ in the five wavelengths used in the experiment.
 For each, an estimation of the spatial frequency at which the fringes of the speckle pattern are expected was calculated using

 where $P$ is the pixel scale, $10\mu$m for \textit{Roman}, $d$ is the slit spacing between the aperture slits, $z_0$ is the distance between the aperture and the detector, and $\lambda$ is the wavelength of the light.